Type

 Prins en Keizer

-As the name suggests, this building is located between the Prinsen- and Keizersgracht.
-The characteristic building of Prins and Keizer was built in 1973 and designed by Marius Duintjer, also architect of the head office of De Nederlandsche Bank.
-The former Vijzelbank served as an ABN office and was connected through a tunnel to the ABN branch on the other side of the Keizersgracht.
-The ambition was to transform the building into a transparent, flexible, contemporary office, while at the same time respecting the original design of the building and its history.
+As the name suggests, this building is situated between the Prinsen- and Keizersgracht canals.
+The distinctive Prins and Keizer building, designed by Marius Duintjer in 1973, is also known for housing the head office of De Nederlandsche Bank.
+Formerly the Vijzelbank, it served as an ABN office and was connected via a tunnel to the ABN branch on the opposite side of the Keizersgracht.
+The goal of the renovation was to transform the building into a transparent, flexible, and contemporary office space while honoring its original design and historical significance.

-The powerful façade structure, characterized by its horizontality and the large glass fronts, has been retained in the design.
-The original concrete structure has been exposed in the interior and a connection between the different floors has been created by means of voids.
-The characteristic gallery on Vijzelstraat has been completely renovated.
-In addition to the considerably expanded underpass of Kerkstraat, the entire ground floor has been redesigned.
-The renovated building, with its open floor plans, abundance of daylight and fantastic views over the city, offers a distinguished working environment right in the middle of the city of Amsterdam.
+The striking façade, defined by its horizontal lines and large glass fronts, has been preserved in the redesign.
+The original concrete structure has been revealed within the interior, creating connections between the various floors through voids.
+The characteristic gallery along Vijzelstraat has undergone a complete renovation.
+Alongside the significantly expanded underpass on Kerkstraat, the entire ground floor has been reimagined.
+The newly renovated building, featuring open floor plans, abundant natural light, and stunning views of the city, provides a distinguished working environment right in the heart of Amsterdam.

-The powerful façade structure, characterized by its horizontality and the large glass fronts, has been retained in the design.
-The original concrete structure has been exposed in the interior and a connection between the different floors has been created by means of voids.
-The characteristic gallery on Vijzelstraat has been completely renovated.
-In addition to the considerably expanded underpass of Kerkstraat, the entire ground floor has been redesigned.
-The renovated building, with its open floor plans, abundance of daylight and fantastic views over the city, offers a distinguished working environment right in the middle of the city of Amsterdam.
+The striking façade, defined by its horizontal lines and large glass fronts, has been preserved in the redesign.
+The original concrete structure has been revealed within the interior, creating connections between the various floors through voids.
+The characteristic gallery along Vijzelstraat has undergone a complete renovation.
+Alongside the significantly expanded underpass on Kerkstraat, the entire ground floor has been reimagined.
+The newly renovated building, featuring open floor plans, abundant natural light, and stunning views of the city, provides a distinguished working environment right in the heart of Amsterdam.